Alexa Collins Enjoys A ‘Lazy Cabana’ Day In Red String Bikini

 Alexa Collins‘ most recent Instagram share shows her making the most of a sunny day.
 The steamy new shot was added to her feed a short time ago, and it added some serious heat to her already fiery feed.

-The photo captured her and her man, Tom Shields, basking in the sun on a sunny day with bright blue skies overhead.
-Alexa did not use a geotag in the photo to indicate her exact location, but she noted that they were enjoying a cabana day together.
+The photo captured her and her man, Tom Shields, basking in the sun with bright blue skies overhead.
+Alexa did not use a geotag to indicate her exact location, but she noted that they were enjoying a cabana day together.
 Alexa rested her arm on Tom’s chest and appeared to be relaxed as she gazed into the camera with a seductive stare.
 Her day of fun in the sun called for sexy swimwear in the form of a red bikini that did nothing but favors for her bombshell curves.

-Alexa’s top was constructed red fabric, and the well-known Dior logo was patterned allover the garment.
-The piece boasted a halter-neck style with tiny, triangular cups that hardly contained her ample cleavage, which came spilling out of the middle.
-Its thin straps secured around her neck and back and left her bronze shoulders on full display.
-Meanwhile, the bottom of the garment sat snug on her chest, further accentuating her ample bust.
+Alexa’s top was constructed of red fabric, and the well-known Dior logo was patterned all over the number.
+The piece boasted a halterneck style with tiny, triangular cups that hardly contained her ample assets, and her cleavage came spilling out of the middle.
+Its thin straps secured around her neck and back, and left her bronzed shoulders on full display.
+Meanwhile, the bottom of the item sat snug on her chest, further accentuating her ample bust.

-The bottoms were just as sexy and had tiny string sides that were tied in bows.
-They rested on her hips and offered a small glimpse of her bronze thighs while the suit’s dangerously low front fully exposed her taut abs and little midsection.
-Alexa added another designer piece to her look with a gold Chanel necklace with a silver charm that bared the company logo.
-Alexa also added a double-layered diamond ring on her right hand.
+The bikini bottoms were just as sexy and had tiny string sides that were tied into bows.
+They rested on her hips and offered a small glimpse of her toned thighs while the suit’s dangerously low front fully exposed her taut abs and trim midsection.
+Alexa added another designer piece to her look with a gold Chanel necklace with a silver charm that bore the company logo.
+Alexa also added a double-layered jeweled ring on her right hand.

-The blond babe covered her face from the UV rays with an oversized pair of aviators with chic silver rims.
+The blond babe shielded her eyes from the UV rays with an oversized pair of aviators with chic silver rims.
 She wore her hair with a middle part, and her layered tresses tumbled over her shoulders.
 Alexa appeared to be wearing a small amount of glam that looked to include eyeliner and mascara.
 Tom opted for a more casual look and sported a plain white t-shirt and a pair of light blue shorts.

 It comes as no surprise that the photo has garnered a ton of attention with over 8,000 likes and 80 comments in only an hour.